5 Quick & Easy Google Analytics Reports for Clients

 Final Thoughts on Using Google Analytics for Client Reports

 There’s no shortage of reports you can use to keep your client in the loop.
-In addition to those listed above, don’t shy away from creating custom reports that suit the specific wants and needs of your clients.
+In addition to those listed above, don’t shy away from creating a custom report that suits the specific wants and needs of any client.

 The Google Analytics integration brings everything your clients need to know about their web analytics into one easy-to-understand dashboard.
 Check out our Google Analytics report template, that you can use for your client reporting.